insssomniac/laravel-ambassador/README.md

-This is a training project using the Laravel backend, Vue JS & NUXT frontend, with REST API and Sanctum auth.
+This is a backend part for training project using the Laravel backend, Vue JS & NUXT frontend, with REST API and Sanctum auth.

 To install and start the project just run composer install and docker-compose up